 Through emitting red, low-light wavelengths through the skin, red light therapy may naturally jump-start the process of tissue recovery and other forms of rejuvenation.
 It’s believed to work in such ways as increasing blood flow and stimulating collagen production.

-This treatment is now FDA-cleared for conditions like chronic joint pain and slow-to-heal wounds, and in the near future, we can expect to see more approvals as research continues to unfold.
+This treatment is now cleared by the U.S. Food and Drug Administration for conditions like chronic joint pain and slow-to-heal wounds, and in the near future, we can expect to see more approvals as research continues to unfold.

 What Is Red Light Therapy?